Ricket/minigolf/README.txt

 At the end of every hole, the scorecard will appear.
 At the end of a course, the highscores will appear and entries will have been added for any players who achieved a new high score.
 Up to 10 high scores are stored at once.

-== Known bugs/shortcomings
-Only static object transformations are supported.